TrendingTechnology/collector-react/README.md

   // Optional handler for send.
   // Called 10 seconds after the user clicks the send button. onSend?: () => void;

-  // Project ID from Dovetail.
-  // Find this from the project URL in Dovetail or collector settings.
-  projectId: string;
 }
 ```